top of page

 In parallel with her literary work, Guerrette develops original scripted projects for film, television, and digital media.
 Her scripts are character-driven and psychologically precise, often centering women navigating ambition, power, and moral consequence.
 Her approach to screenwriting mirrors her prose: controlled, atmospheric, and deeply interior, with an emphasis on subtext over spectacle.

 Her editorial essays, published through her newsletter What Sheridan Said, have drawn an international readership for their fusion of narrative reflection and cultural analysis.
 Often described as part memoir, part philosophy, the work uses storytelling as a means of examining identity, perception, and modern power structures.
-She also publishes experimental work through Sheridan’s Junk Drawer, a secondary channel dedicated to fragments, drafts, and creative process.
+She also publishes experimental work through Substack, Medium, and other platforms.

 Across forms, Guerrette approaches language as architecture—something built, inhabited, and endured.
 Whether constructing a poem, a script, or an essay, her guiding principle remains the same: that meaning can be designed with intention, and that beauty, when shaped precisely, becomes a form of power.